pramslam/IndieGameCon/README.md

-## Welcome to the Indie Game Convention Contributor Page
+## Indie Game Convention Contributor Page
-Thank you for your interest in contributing to IndieGameCon!
+This is the open repo where planning is happening by the leadership team as well as documentation, the web site, and other assets we'd like to share with the world.

 ### Leadership Team
 - [David Lo](https://www.github.com/pramslam)